funkybob/stencil/README.rst

       c = stencil.Contxt({'name': 'Ruprect'}, filters={'escape': escape})

       print t.render(c)
-      # Should output "Good morning, Rupprect!"
+      # Should output "Good morning, Ruprect!"

 What it can do
 --------------